SSbit01/singlecrypt-text/README.md

 ### `encryptSymmetricallyText`

 Encrypts a value with a symmetric `CryptoKey` previously generated.
-It takes three parameters:
+It takes four parameters:

 1. A string value to be encrypted.
 2. The symmetric key generated with `createSymmetricKeyWithText`.
 3. A `TextEncoder` instance, if you want to reuse it (optional).
+4. A boolean `urlSafe` that indicates if the `base64url` alphabet should be used instead of `base64`.
+It defaults to `false`.

 Returns a `Promise<string>` containing the encrypted value.